Robin Sloan

 Of course, it still had to be about death.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in January 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 Following the process I described in a previous newsletter, I delivered four story sketches to the studio.
 Their selection was swift and decisive; they chose the nerdiest one.